-As of August 1, 2007, we have registered for resale 19,487,191 shares of our common stock, including shares issuable upon exercise of outstanding options and warrants.
+As of April 1, 2007, we have registered for resale 22,453,987 shares of common stock, including shares issuable upon exercise of outstanding options and warrants that are not currently freely tradable.
 If our stockholders sell substantial amounts of our common stock in the public market, including shares issued upon the exercise of outstanding options and warrants, the market price of our common stock could fall.
 These sales also may make it more difficult for us to sell equity or equity-related securities in the future at a time and price that we deem reasonable or appropriate.